WebDevBooster/StarAdmin/README.md

 ### The Why

-**StarAdmin** will be the name for the government in [Star City](https://github.com/WebDevBooster/star-city-manifesto).
+**StarAdmin** will be the name for the government of [Star City](https://github.com/WebDevBooster/star-city-manifesto).
 So, when referring to Star City's government we'll **NEVER use the word "government"** and always use the word *StarAdmin* instead.

 Why do we have to replace the word "government" with a different word when referring to **Star City's government**?